eigerco/pallet-move/doc/tutorial.md

     <summary>Click here to unlock the hidden command for the above action.</summary>

     ```
-    # The check_limit isn't required here (so it should be set to zero for safety reasons) since Alice will burn the MoveVM spend token in order to wash her car.
+    # The check_limit isn't required here (so it should be set to zero for safety reasons) since Alice will burn the car wash coin in order to wash her car.
     smove create-transaction --compiled-script-path build/car-wash-example/bytecode_scripts/wash_car.mv --args signer:5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY

     # Now let's estimate gas for this transaction-script: